-Confidential treatment has been granted with respect to certain portions of this exhibit, which portions have been omitted and filed separately with the Securities and Exchange Commission as part of an application for confidential treatment pursuant to the Securities and Exchange Act of 1934, as amended.
+- † Indicates management compensatory plan, contract or arrangement. - # Confidential treatment has been granted with respect to certain portions of this exhibit, which portions have been omitted and filed separately with the Securities and Exchange Commission as part of an application for confidential treatment pursuant to the Securities and Exchange Act of 1934, as amended. - Filed herewith. - Furnished herewith. - Filed as an exhibit to the Original Filing, filed with the SEC on March 8, 2023.

-Furnished herewith.